 Dr. Derrick Gay is an internationally recognized consultant to organizations, both domestically and abroad, on issues of Diversity, Inclusion and Global Citizenship.
 Dr. Gay collaborates with thought leaders to foster empathy, enrich inclusion and cultivate cultural competency.

-Dr. Gay has been featured in the New York Times, Washington Post, El Tiempo Latino and on NPR, The Brian Leher Show, and 60 Minutes.
+Dr. Gay has been featured in the New York Times, Washington Post The Huffington Post, El Tiempo Latino and on NPR, The Brian Leher Show, and 60 Minutes.
 Dr. Gay has also produced two TEDx Talks: "The Double-Edged Sword," which explores the irony that the word diversity often undermines diversity goals ; and "Why Elephants Hold the Key to Success in the 21st Century," which explores the nature of racial discourse in the United States.
 In addition to his direct work in the nursery-12th grade world, Dr. Gay also advises Sesame Street; Carney, Sandoe, and Associates; KIPP Foundation; Peabody Conservatory; American Montessori Society; and the Einhorn Family Charitable Trust Foundation.
 He is also serves as a Board Member of The Caedmon School and The National Guild for Community Arts Education.

 Dr. Gay is a proud graduate of Whitney Young Magnet High School; Merit School of Music; Oberlin College (BA in Romance Languages); Oberlin Conservatory of Music (BM in Opera); Columbia University (MA, Klingenstein Program, Educational Leadership in Independent Schools); and The University of Pennsylvania (Ed.D Educational Leadership).